-- We have standard overdraft practices that come with your accoun
+- We have standard overdraft practices that come with your account.

-- We also offer overdraft protection plans, such as an Overdraft Protection Credit Line (Revolving Line of Credit), if applied for and approved, or SavingsNet, overdraft protection that, if applied for and qualified for, can provide overdraft protection from a linked checking or savings accoun To learn more, ask us about these plans.
+- We also offer overdraft protection plans, such as an Overdraft Protection Credit Line (Revolving Line of Credit), if applied for and approved, or SavingsNet, overdraft protection that, if applied for and qualified for, can provide overdraft protection from a linked checking or savings account.
+To learn more, ask us about these plans.

 This notice explains our standard overdraft practices.

+What are the standard overdraft practices that come with my account?
 We do authorize and pay overdrafts for the following types of transactions: